Cannulated Screws for Femoral Neck Fracture

 - in most systems there are two screw-thread lengths available: short and medium;

-- essential that all screw threads are past frx site (inorder to achieve compression), and therefore short threaded screws will often be required;
+- essential that all screw threads are past frx site (inorder to achieve compression), and therefore short threaded screws will often

 - screws are then inserted and retightened after any traction that has been placed on the limb has been released;